krasserm/fairseq-image-captioning/README.md

        --bpe-codes output/codes.txt \
        --beam 5 \
        --path .checkpoints/checkpoint_best.pt \
-       --split valid \
+       --split test \
-       --input output/valid-ids.txt \
+       --input output/test-ids.txt \
-       --output output/valid-predictions.json
+       --output output/test-predictions.json

 # Score the generated captions
 ./score.sh \
         --reference-captions external/coco-caption/annotations/captions_val2014.json \
-        --system-captions output/valid-predictions.json
+        --system-captions output/test-predictions.json
 ```

-*Note:* The `valid` set used to evaluate the model is taken from the [Karpathy splits](splits) and is a subset of the official MS-COCO `val2014` set.
+Note that the `test` set used to evaluate the model is taken from the [Karpathy splits](splits) and is a subset of the
+official MS-COCO `val2014` set.

 ### Pre-trained model

 A model obtained with the [training](#training) command above is available for download ([checkpoint_demo.pt](https://drive.google.com/open?id=1GWLenxZivitAcniSUXRcaC8N8b5_7two)).
+**It has only been trained for a few epochs, so don't expect high-quality captions.**  Assuming you've downloaded the
-Assuming you've downloaded the file to the project's root directory you can run the demo with
+model file to the project's root directory you can run the demo with

 ```
 python inference.py \